parthmaheshwari/emerging-sectors-forecast/README.md

 1. **Investee Company Name** - Name of the company (also the link to companies table)
 2. **Investment Date** - Date the investment was made
 3. **Deal Rank Value\n(USD, Millions)** - Amount of Investment made in a round by all investors combined.

+#### Patent Data Preprocessing
+Patent dataset is sourced from USPTO and provided a comprehensive list of data fields for each granted paper.
+Below is the list of fields that we selected for this project:

+1. **Publication and Application References:** Details of publication and initial application of the patents.
+2. **Classification Details:** Categorization of patents according to international and national classification systems, like IPC and CPC.
+3. **Inventor and Examiner Information:** Names and details of inventors, along with information about the USPTO examiners.
+4. **Abstracts and Titles of Inventions:** Summary and official titles of the patented inventions.
+5. **Citations:** References to prior patents or literature cited in the patent document.
+6. **Applicant Data:** Information about the applicants, including organizations or individuals.
+7. **Inventor Details:** Comprehensive details of the inventors including their names, addresses, and nationalities.
+8. **Agent and Assignee Information:** Details about the patent agents and assignees, including names and addresses.

 ## Algorithm
 ### 1. Keyword/Topic/Phrase Identification